 Identity theft is frustrating, shocking and scary — and it can happen to anyone.
-Even if you’re extremely careful with your personal information, you can fall victim to data breaches, card skimmers, hackers and more.
 But that doesn’t mean you have to sit back and do nothing.
+You can exercise the rights you have under the Fair Credit Reporting Act and be proactive in preventing identity thieves from continuing to use or profit from your stolen identity.
 Here’s what to do if your identity is stolen, plus some tips to prevent identity theft.

 Talk to Your Bank